boan-chen/30DorB-ASKAP/README.md

 ## Usage

 The code and data files necessary to reproduce the analysis are provided in the repository.
 Detailed instructions on running the code are documented in the comments of pipline.py.
+Note that this is an ongoing project; hence, please be cautious about using the preliminary results and the working pipelines.

 ## References